MooersLab / latex-emacs

 Why not Org-mode

 Org-mode includes support for document preparation, time management, and literate programming.
 Many people in the past decade were drawn to Emacs by org-mode.
 Org documentats can recognize LaTeX markup.
-Exporting an org document through LaTeX to a PDF and having that PDF open in your default PDF viewer is seamless.
+It is seamless to export an org document through LaTeX to a PDF and open that PDF in your default PDF viewer.

 The main drawbacks to org-mode for me are as follows:

 • Most publishers do not accept org files, but they do accept tex files.
-(You can export the org file to a LaTeX file that might need heavy editing to get it accepted by the publisher.)
+(You can export the org file to a LaTeX file that might need heavy editing to get the publisher's acceptance.)

 • Overleaf does not support the use of org files.